(Last Updated On: 24th May 2019)

 Pssst… wanna know a secret shortcut?
 Well, I’ll tell you, but first I’ll digress a little.

 To some they’re just a convenient way to get from Old Town to New Town, but to me, Edinburgh’s Scotsman Steps are the perfect metaphor of the city’s two distinct halves.
-Perhaps I’m watching too much Downton Abbey, but the upstairs/downstairs set up of stately British manors is very much reflected in Edinburgh’s Old and New Towns.
+Perhaps I’m channelling too much Downton Abbey with this, but the upstairs/downstairs set up of stately British manors is very much reflected in Edinburgh’s Old and New Towns.

 Putting all that symbolism aside, The Scotsman Steps – also known as The Market Street Steps – are indeed a convenient short cut from one side of town to another.
 But since 2011 they’ve also been an interesting public art installation.